Oval Low Roaster - 15"

 Perfect for roasting vegetables and baking delicious gratins, the low roaster with its domed lid is also ideal to prepare and serve juicy pork loins, chicken thighs and other meat and poultry.

-Crafted in solid copper for superior heat conductivity, hand-hammered and tin-lined by hand over fire — so naturally low-stick.
+Crafted in solid copper for superior heat conductivity, hammered for increased strength and lasting beauty and tin-lined by hand over fire — so naturally low-stick.
 The riveted handles are cast in solid bronze, and the lid is crowned by Ruffoni's signature acorns and leaves.

 A timeless piece that will transition seamlessly from stovetop to tabletop, and can be proudly displayed to adorn any kitchen when not in use.

 Made in Italy

 IDEAS FOR USE